Herniated Disc Treatment

 Why Choose Us for Your Herniated Disc Treatment?

-At New York Spine and Sports Surgery, we believe in delivering optimal care through a multidisciplinary approach.
-Dr. Rovner and our expert team focus on providing individualized treatment plans tailored to your specific needs.
-Our state-of-the-art facilities and commitment to patient-centred care make us a leading choice for spine surgery in New York.
+At Tristate Spine and Sports Surgery, we believe in delivering optimal care through a multidisciplinary approach.
+Dr. Rovner and our expert team focus on providing individualised treatment plans tailored to your specific needs.
+Our state-of-the-art facilities and commitment to patient-centered care make us a leading choice for Tristate Spine and Sports Surgery.

 What we offer:

-• Cutting-Edge Technology: Utilizing the latest equipment to assist in diagnoses and surgical procedures.
+• Cutting-Edge Technology: Employ the latest medical technology in assisting in diagnosis and operations.

 Get Relief From Herniated Disks Today!